 During World War II between mid-1941 and mid-1944, many lookouts were used to spot enemy aircraft, especially on the West Coast.
 Ten years later Beatnik poets like Jack Kerouac and Gary Snyder famously wrote novels while spending summers at Desolation Peak and Sourdough Mountain here in Washington State.
 After the 1950s, the use of lookouts declined as fire technology improved and many lookouts were abandoned.
 Out of the roughly 750 that were built here in Washington, only 93 remain as of 2017.

-Many have been removed or destroyed by lightning or weather.
-Some that remain are protected and others rely on volunteers to maintain them.
-Only a handful like Goat Peak in the Methow Valley are still actively used for fire observation.
+Many remaining lookouts have suffered from vandalism, been destroyed by fire or weather, or have simply been removed due to liability and deterioration.
+Some that remain have been adopted by volunteers and restored.
+Only a handful like Goat Peak and Leecher Mountain in the Methow Valley are still actively used for fire observation.

 A big thanks to Eric Willhite for his wonderful website full of valuable lookout information.
 He’s been a huge resource!
 And kudos to Craig Willis, who became the first person on August 3, 2014 to visit all of Washington’s remaining lookouts.
 Both have been a huge inspiration to me!